-Uterine Fibroid Embolization
+Uterine Fibroid Embolization (UFE) in Memphis, TN

-Image depicting uterine fibroids - Memphis VascularUterine fibroids are very common noncancerous (benign) growths that develop in the muscular wall of the uterus.
-They can range in size from very tiny (a quarter of an inch) to larger than a cantaloupe.
+uterine fibroid treatment in Memphis - hysterectomy alternative - MVCUterine fibroids are very common noncancerous (benign) growths that develop in the wall of the uterus.
+They can range from very tiny (the size of a dime) to larger than a melon.
 Occasionally, they can cause the uterus to grow to the size of a five-month pregnancy.
-In most cases, there is more than one fibroid in the uterus.
+In many cases, there is more than one fibroid in the uterus.

 Video Information

-Most fibroids don’t cause symptoms—only 10 to 20 percent of women who have fibroids require treatment.
+Many fibroids don’t cause symptoms—only 10 to 20 percent of women who have fibroids require treatment.
 Depending on size, location and number of fibroids, they may cause:

 • Pain during sexual intercourse